1r0nx/unveil/README.md

 ---

-## 🚀 Features
+## 🧩 How It Works

-* Automatic file type detection
+1. Matches file type with a predefined rule
-* Rule-based command execution
-* Support for multiple file formats
+2. Force a filetype with option if not detected by rule
+3. Executes associated command
+4. Stores output in report file

 ---